stevenzhujr/Website/content/about.md

 slug = "about"
 +++

-I am a Junior studying computer engineering at the [University of California, Santa Barbara.](https://www.ucsb.edu/)
+I am a Senior studying computer engineering at the [University of California, Santa Barbara.](https://www.ucsb.edu/)

 ### Courses